 - Salt and freshly ground pepper to taste

 - See the note below about whether to leave the peels on the cucumbers or not.
-Either way, cut 1 1/2 the cukes into large chunks.
+Either way, cut 1 1/2 of the cucumbers into large chunks.
 Reserve half of a cucumber and set aside.

-- Place the cucumber chunks in a blender along with the peas (reserve about 1/2 cup if you’d like to use them for garnish, but this is optional), scallion, cilantro, dill, optional mint, juice of 1 lime, and the curry.
+- Place the cucumber chunks in a blender along with the peas (reserve about 1/2 cup if you’d like to use them for garnish; this is optional), coconut milk, scallion, cilantro, dill, optional mint, juice of 1 lime, and the curry.
 Process until smoothly blended.

 - Pour the soup into a serving container.
 Season with salt and pepper (this is a mild soup, so salt judiciously!); see if you’d like to add more lime juice from another 1/2 to a whole lime.